 Our website and Sanctuary are currently under construction so please give us a call at 765-969-4782 before dropping by.

 Liberty Acres is a 22 acre sanctuary devoted to enriching the lives of dogs as they wait for a "forever family".
+We are still under construction but when we are finished we hope to provide a loving and homelike environment to special needs dogs.
+Most come from other shelters where time is limited and resources are in short supply.

 While at Liberty Acres, dogs enjoy accommodations in cozy, tiny homes with access to a doggy door and a fenced in area.
 There are trained staff that live on the property, therefore the dogs never feel alone.
+We are still under construction and the dogs are a big help, well they think so.

 Daily Activities for the dogs include: hikes in the woods, off leash running in the fenced areas and of course, a dip in the large pond.
+The main fenced area is six acres of wooded grounds.
+It is a place that large groups of dogs get to roam.
+There is also a long trail that follows around the pond and through the woods.

 Liberty Acres is a Sanctuary.
 Yes we adopt out animals but there are special cases where an animal would not be available for adoption.
 Many times in other facilities those animals would be euthanized.
 At Liberty Acres those animals become permanent residents.
 They stay with the staff and volunteers until the end of their life.
 It may be due to medical or behavioral but all of the dogs at Liberty Acres get a chance at a happy life.